sanchezgregory/docker-compose-laravel-nginx/README.md

 # To get in to the page: 127.0.0.1
-add a new line to the /etc/hosts -> 127.0.0.1	testapp.local.com # change app by the app name using replace in file (right click on root project) testapp -> new name
+add a new line to the /etc/hosts -> 127.0.0.1	testapp.local.com # change app by the app name
+using: Replace in Files... (right click on root project) testapp -> new_name

 # execute this command
-cp -r testConnection html
+cp -r testConnection html (with this you can test DB connection is ok and the docker itself)

-# If you see this error:
-The directory named as part of the path /var/www/storage/logs/horizon.log does not exist in section 'program:horizon' After complete load docker, you must uncomment lines 26 and 27 and 39, 40 from docker/php/supervisord.conf

 # Try enter
 Get in to the page: testapp.local.com and you can see the phpinfo() page and the connection to the DB